Fuli-Wang/Passive-motion-paradigm-implementation-via-ANN/README.md

 We also provide a Python version of the Passive Motion Paradigm (PMP) motion model, which uses the deep neural networks-based PMP to realize the goal-directed motion:

     python3 pmp_ANN.py

-Besides, the non-ANN PMP is also available:

-    python3 pmp_non_ANN.py

 ## Citation
 If you find this work useful, please cite our paper: